Merck, ISB, Swedish Collaborate In Trial to Understand, Treat COVID-19

 The goals of the study are two-fold.
 First, the data will provide deep insights into how COVID-19 evolves in patients, and how that correlates with the full spectrum of infection severities.
 These insights will be mined so that those patients most in need of serious medical treatments can be identified at the early stages of infection, while other patients can be directed to convalesce at home.
 Second, the deep analysis of immune cell populations can provide insights into which therapies currently being tested in COVID-19 patient trials are the most effective.
 Those insights may also provide guidance for improving the design of emerging therapy concepts that are currently under development in various labs around the world.

 About 25 ISB scientists are working on this study.
-The project involves collaborations with many other health workers within Providence St. Joseph Health and the Swedish Medical System.
-Collaborating on the study with Merck, ISB and Swedish are Stanford University, Adaptive Biotechnologies, Bloodworks Northwest, Isoplexis, Metabolon, Nanostring, Olink, Providence Molecular Genomics Laboratory, Scisco Genetics and 10x Genomics.
+The project involves collaborations with many other health workers within Providence Health and the Swedish Medical System.
+Collaborating on the study with Merck, ISB and Swedish are Adaptive Biotechnologies, Bloodworks Northwest, Gilead, Isoplexis, Metabolon, Nanostring, Olink, Providence Molecular Genomics Laboratory, Scisco Genetics, Stanford University, and 10x Genomics.

 The overwhelming sentiment from across this scientific consortium is to make the data rapidly and freely available to the worldwide scientific and biomedical community engaged in the struggle against SARS-COV-2.

 - Swedish Foundation

 - Washington State Andy Hill CARE Fund, and